validoll/token_views_filter/README.txt

 CONFIGURATION
 -------------

-Open any target view and open settings form of any string filter.Then check field "Use tokens in value" in settings form and add global tokens to filter value.
+Open any target view and open settings form of any string or numeric filter.Then check field "Use tokens in value" in settings form and add global tokens to filter value.